It can be quite confusing when looking at coconut oils and knowing the difference between them and which is the best.

-We have carefully selected the oil that you know as Lucy Bee and are thrilled to offer you unrefined, Fair Trade, organic and raw coconut oil from the Philippines, the Solomon Islands and, soon, Sri Lanka.
+We have carefully selected the oil that you know as Lucy Bee and are thrilled to offer you unrefined, Fair Trade, organic and raw coconut oil from the Philippines and Sri Lanka.

 Neither of these oils are blended, nor ever will be.
 Their tastes are subtly different, with extraction methods involving hands-on artisanal skills ensuring they are of the highest quality and as natural as can be.